 Increase drill sizes going larger and larger until you reach the desired size.
 The amount to increase depends on power available, and the steadiness of the drill.
-With a hand drill, for instance, smaller steps up in drill size will be needed than with a big drill press.
+With a hand drill, for instance, smaller steps up in drill size help a lot.
+Bigger steps with a big drill press.

 Side Note: Maybe more of a common sense note.
 Don’t try to drill big holes with a small drill.
 You’ll end up hurting your tools or yourself.

 The most common causes of drill failure are: Over Speeding & Under Feeding.
 In wood it isn’t a big deal, but in steel it’s important.
 The bigger the drill diameter, the slower it must turn, and more force is required to “feed” it.
 So, Bigger = Slower + Push Harder.
 That also means more power required.

 Another common drill failure comes with cutting on just one side of the bit, or trying to drill an interrupted hole.
 This technique (see the post) is a great way to align holes, but will likely take a toll on the cutting edges of the drill bit.